Hampton & King

 • Being over age 35

-• Having previous pregnancies with complications
+• Having previous pregnancies, especially with complications

 • Having underlying health conditions like diabetes or high blood pressure